This post may contain affiliate links. Please read our disclosure policy.

 Once ready to serve, bring the soup to a simmer again, add the noodles and cook until tender.
 Waiting to add the noodles if you prep the soup in advance ensures that they won’t get mushy.

-I love the way my Homemade Italian Seasoning tastes in this recipe, but your favorite store-bought Italian herb blend will work beautifully as well.
+I love the way this Homemade Italian Seasoning tastes in this recipe, but your favorite store-bought Italian herb blend will work beautifully as well.
 If you like a spicier soup, feel free to increase the amount of red pepper in the recipe.

 Likewise, if you want a little less heat, reduce the red pepper flakes by as much as you like.
 We all loved the taste of hot Italian sausage in this Lasagna Soup recipe but other types of sausage would likely taste good too.